Nordlien/PhotoTags-Synchronizer/docs/userguide/config/index.md

 ## Application
 Here you can change general settings about the applications.
 - Thumbnail size.
-The smaller the thumbnail is, the faster the application will run and small the database will become.
-But the thumbnail will also become blury when thumbnail will be upsized.
+The smaller the thumbnail is, the faster the application will run and the smaller the database will become.
+But the thumbnail will also become blurry when thumbnail will be upsized.
   - Poster Thumbnail size.
 Size of media file thumbnail.
 A small version of the picture, or a small version of a frame from the video.
-  - Region is often a face of person inside the picture.
+  - Region is often the face of the person inside the picture.
 - Nominatim look-up
-  - What language is prefrerred when looking up location name, region/state, city and contry.
+  - What language is preferred when looking up location name, region/state, city and country.
 - Search result
-  - When search for media files, this will be maximum of media files found.
-This to avoid working with to media files at once.
+  - When searching for media files, this will be the maximum of media files found.
+This to avoid working with media files at once.
 - Region name suggestions.
 See [People/Regions](../people/) for more information.
   - Number of days.
-When tagging names for people, a shortcut for most likly names are create.
-People you been together with during last x days, will apper in this list.
+When tagging names for people, a shortcut for most likely names are created.
+People you been together with during last x days, will appear in this list.
   - Number of most common.
-When tagging names for people, a shortcut for most used names will apper in this list.
-Here you can set maximum nuber of names you want to see in this list.
+When tagging names for people, a shortcut for most used names will appear in this list.
+Here you can set the maximum number of names you want to see in this list.
 - Region media and list view
-  - Avoid read media files from Cloud.
-If media files are only stored in the cloud, when checked, the application will not load the thumbnail, this avoid for exmaple bid vide files to be download, just to get the get thumbnail.
+  - Avoid reading media files from the Cloud.
+If media files are only stored in the cloud, when checked, the application will not load the thumbnail, this avoid for example big video files to be download, just to get the get thumbnail.
   - Load Image Thumbnails "on demand".
-When present thumbnails in the image view, when checked, thumnbail will only be loaded when it will be presented on the screen, otherwise, it will contine the work in background.
+When presenting thumbnails in the image view, when checked, the thumbnail will only be loaded when it will be presented on the screen, otherwise, it will continue the work in the background.
 - GPS Location Accuracy
   - Latitude
   - Longitude